 - Azure Administrator account;

-- A set of Permissions for the Azure Fabric App:
+- The Item.Execute.All permission for the Azure Fabric App;

 - Server space for MCP Server.
 The required specs: